Honey hunting: Nepal

 Twice a year high in the Himalayan foothills of central Nepal teams of men gather around cliffs that are home to the world's largest honeybee, Apis laboriosa.
 As they have for generations, the men come to harvest the Himalayan cliff bee's honey.

 This was also documented in a BBC2 documentary in August 2008 entitled Jimmy and the Wild Honey Hunters-Sun.
 An English farmer travelled into the Himalayan foothills on a honey hunting expedition.
 The world's largest honeybee, A. laboriosa is over twice the size of those in the UK where their larger bodies have adapted to the colder climate for insulation.
 The documentary involved ascending a 200-foot rope ladder and balancing a basket and a long pole to chisel away at a giant honey comb of up to 2 million bees and catch it in the basket.

-For centuries the Gurung people of the country of Nepal risked their lives to collect wild cliff-honey.
+For centuries the Gurung people of Nepal risked their lives to collect wild cliff-honey.
 Photos of Andrew Newey capture this dying tradition.